Preparing Scouts for Summer Camp

 How to Manage Summer Camp Expectations

 Before you send your Scout to a local Scout camp or one of our national high-adventure bases for a week this summer, make sure you talk things over with them first.
-You might not immediately realize it, but having a heart-to-heart with your Scout can help them manage expectations.
+You might not realize it immediately, but having a heart-to-heart with your Scout can help them manage expectations.
 It’s also an opportunity to communicate any concerns they might have about being away from home.
-Some kids can view a grunt as a full-blown conversation, but it is worth the effort to have a conversation because one quick chat can significantly reduce the amount of stress we may be experiencing.
+Some kids may view a grunt as a full-blown conversation, but it is worth the effort to talk because one quick chat can significantly reduce the stress we may be experiencing.

 Here are some questions you can ask your Scout to help them feel more at ease: